Flight Attendant Resume Guide + Tips + Example

 3. Skills

 Use bullet points to add a balanced list of hard skills and soft skills that a flight attendant should have.
 Hard skills are all about the job, like first aid and emergency procedure knowledge.
-Soft skills refer to your work habits and how you work with others, like communication and cultural competence.
+Soft skills refer to your work habits and how you work with others, like communication and cultural awareness.

 4. Work history